 - 1. Anyone who leaves a dance will not be readmitted. - 2.
 The dance will be for Willsboro students only.
-Any guest must be pre-approved by the Principal prior to 3:00 p.m. of the day of the dance.
+Any guest must be pre-approved by the Principal prior to 3:00 p.m. on the day of the dance.
 The Willsboro student signing up the guest will accept responsibility for that person.
 They will also escort the person into the dance. - 3.
 An appropriate number of chaperones will be on duty along with the class advisor. - 4.
 Smoking, vaping, drinking, and drug use are strictly prohibited. - 5.
 Any student who is suspected of drinking or using drugs prior to entering a dance will be refused admittance.
-Such instances will be referred to the principal to enforce the school drug use policy. - 6.
-Cleaning of the gym and general cleaning will be the responsibility of the sponsoring class.

-- 7. Students in grades K-6 are not allowed at High School dances, however they may attend dances intended for their grade. - 8.
+Such instances will be referred to the Principal to enforce the school drug use policy. - 6.
+Cleanup following the dance/prom will be the responsibility of the sponsoring class and must be completed prior to the start of the next school day. - 7.
+Students in grades PK-6 are not allowed at high school dances, however, they may attend dances intended for their grade. - 8.
 Any student on academic ineligibility will not be allowed to attend dances.